TULiberalArts/Neuroscience/pages/home.md

   Our neuroscience program teaches students to explore neural and brain function at multiple levels in a rapidly growing field.
-Our students study the neural basis of addiction, developmental disorders, ADHD, depression, anxiety, age-related disorders, and much more.
+Our students study the neural basis of addiction, developmental disorders, ADHD, depression, anxiety, age-related disorders and much more.
 Our program enables students to pursue a curriculum in several departments, colleges and schools at Temple.
 It encompasses a broad domain that ranges from molecular genetics and neural development, to brain processes involved in cognition and emotion, to